 1. Go For Regular Physical Activity

-Sedentary lifestyle and physical inactivity increase the risk of breast cancer.
+A sedentary lifestyle and physical inactivity increase the risk of breast cancer.
 It is revealed that women who get regular physical activity have a 10%-20% lower risk of breast cancer compared to women who are inactive.
 This could be attributed to the effect of exercise on systemic inflammation, hormones, and energy balance.
 Even walking seems to exert beneficial effects.
-So make sure you go for moderate intensity exercise 30 minutes a day for at least 4 days a week.
+So make sure you go for moderate-intensity exercise 30 minutes a day for at least 4 days a week for better personal health.

 2. Quit Smoking

 For a long time, studies showed no link between smoking and breast cancer.
 But in recent years, more studies have shown that heavy smoking over a long-time is linked to a higher risk of breast cancer.
 According to a review by American Cancer Society researchers women who started smoking before the birth of their first child had a 21% higher risk of breast cancer as compared to those who never smoked.
 Moreover, it is also reported that exposure to secondhand smoke may increase the risk of breast cancer, particularly for premenopausal women.